oxxenix/intel-resource-drivers-for-kubernetes/doc/gaudi/README.md

 ## About resource driver

-With structured parameters (K8s v1.31+), the DRA driver publishes ResourceSlice, scheduler allocates the resoruces and resource driver's kubelet-plugin ensures that the allocated devices are prepared and available for Pods.
+With structured parameters (K8s v1.31+), the DRA driver publishes ResourceSlice, scheduler allocates the resources and resource driver's kubelet-plugin ensures that the allocated devices are prepared and available for Pods.

-DRA API graduated to v1beta1 in K8s v1.32.
-Latest DRA drivers support only K8s v1.32+.
+DRA API graduated to GA with v1 resource.k8s.io API in K8s v1.34.
+Latest Gaudi DRA driver support only K8s v1.34+.

 ## Supported Kubernetes Versions